The Seljuk Han of Anatolia

 Eravşar, 2017. p.
 233; photo I. Dıvarcı

-The Erenkaya Yikik Han is located on the Konya-Seydişehir caravan route, 44 km from Konya.
+The Erenkaya Yikik Han is located on the Konya-Seydişehir caravan route, 44 km from Konya and 4km from the village of Erenkaya.
 A large section of the Konya-Antalya modern highway, now the new caravan route for busses descending to Alanya, passes over the old route, obliterating all traces of it.
+This route was a new route developed by the Seljuks to lead southwest from the busy capital of Konya.
 The han is situated in a valley on the side of a high hill, with the southern section on the higher level and the northern on the lower level.

 Little is known about this han, other than the information gleaned from the inscription which is attributed to it.
 Over time, the Ilistra (Hatun Saray) caravan route was preferred over this route, and the Erenkaya Han ceased to serve its role.
 No travelers have left notations about this han in their journals.